 Sometimes children tell someone that they are being abused.
 Or they may disclose abuse unintentionally—such as in a conversation about something else—and may not know that what they are experiencing is abuse.
 You may suspect abuse even if the child has not disclosed anything.
-(For a list of abuse indicators, see “Warning Signs in Children and Adolescents of Possible Child Sexual Abuse.”)
+(For a list of abuse indicators, see these warning signs of possible child sexual abuse.)

 In any case, it is important to remain calm, respond with compassion, and take action on the child’s behalf.

-If the abuser is another child, or if two children are interacting sexually and you are concerned the situation may be abusive, you can find relevant answers in Do Children Sexually Abuse Other Children?
-Preventing Sexual Abuse among Children and Youth.
+If the abuser is another child, or if two children are interacting sexually and you are concerned the situation may be abusive, you can find relevant answers on this webpage: “Can child sexual abuse also involve a child sexually abusing another child?”
 If you have observed an adult interacting with a child in a way that could be inappropriate, you may wish to speak directly with the adult.
-Let’s Talk: Adults Talking to Adults about Child Sexual Abuse provides guidelines for this approach.
+“Worried about an Adult’s Behavior” provides guidelines for this approach.

 Preventing and responding to child abuse can feel overwhelming.
 However, there is no one more qualified than you, a concerned adult, to help safeguard and guide the children in your life.
 You can teach and model healthy relational behavior, and you can help if a child has been victimized.
 Thank you for your courage and concern.

 Call 1-800-4-A-CHILD (1-800-422-4453) to speak with a hotline counselor 24/7.
 All calls are anonymous.
 The hotline counselors do not report abuse, but can tell you how to get help in your local area.
 For more information about the hotline, visit Childhelp National Child Abuse Hotline or Help for Kids.